clicrdv-admin/omnipay/README.md

   # The payment gateway you wish to map under this urls.
   :adapter  => Omnipay::Adapters::Mangopay,

-  # The gateway configuration (depends on the chosen adapter).
+  # The adapter configuration (for mangopay, we need to provide the following keys)
   :config   => {
     :client_id         => "your-client-id",
     :client_passphrase => "your-secret-passphrase",